Protecting Human Activity Signatures in Compressed IEEE 802.11 CSI Feedback: Numerical Simulations

-\textbf{Robustness to Adversarial Estimation.} Fig.~\ref{fig:privacy_example} demonstrates the effectiveness of the proposed privacy-based perturbations over time: despite the injected noise on the compressed CSI, the normalized per-stream beamforming gain generally remains close.
-Fig.~\ref{fig:BF_Gain_box} further quantifies this, where the median gain obtained from the distorted CSI is $0.89$ (compared to the deterministic median gain of $0.97$ and never drops below $0.52$.
 This indicates that the DP mechanism preserves most of the communication utility.
 At the same time, the same perturbations substantially degrade the eavesdropper’s ability to track the user’s motion, leading to visibly biased and inaccurate velocity trajectories compared to the ground truth.
 This illustrates the key privacy–utility tradeoff achieved by our design: the beamformer retains near-optimal precoding performance from the CSI privatized feedback, while an adversary observing the perturbed CSI suffers a pronounced loss in speed-estimation accuracy from the reduced information leakage.

 It is worth emphasizing that the privacy guarantee of the proposed mechanism is \emph{per-shot}: each CSI report is individually protected under $\varepsilon$-DP.
 In our setup, the adversary obtains one CSI measurement every $10^{-3}$ seconds over a total communication duration of $T = 10$ seconds, resulting in $10{,}000$ DP-protected releases.
 By applying the advanced composition theorem of DP~\cite{dwork2014algorithmic}, the cumulative privacy loss grows sublinearly, yielding an overall leakage on the order of $\varepsilon_{\mathrm{total}} = {O} (\sqrt{T}\, \cdot \max \{\varepsilon_{\psi}, \varepsilon_{\phi} \})$, demonstrating that even over long communication intervals, the aggregated DP leakage remains well controlled.